Company Reg. No. 23002/059/060

 Can beginners attempt this trek?

 Not recommended.
 First-time high-altitude trekkers may struggle with physical and technical challenges.
-Go for 15 days guided Everest Trek for beginners.
+Consider a 15-day guided Everest Trek for beginners.

 What training is required?

-Cardio, leg strength, balance, and multi-day hiking with a backpack help prepare for long high-altitude days.
+Cardio, leg strength, balance, and multi-day backpacking help prepare for long, high-altitude days.

 Are there risks of altitude sickness?

 Yes.
 Symptoms include headaches, nausea, and dizziness.
-Proper acclimatization and hydration reduce risk.
+Proper acclimatisation and hydration reduce risk.

 What gear is essential?